OCR-D/ocrd-website/site/en/spec/glossary.md

 ### Reading Order

-Reading order describes the logical sequence of [regions](#region) within a document  as read by a human.
+Reading order describes the logical sequence of [regions](#region) within a document.
-Marginalia, tables, footnotes, and other elements that are not read in a particular order are not necessarily included in the reading order description.

 ### Region